 Since its launch in 2007, Heroku has been a pioneer in Platform-as-a-Service (PaaS) solutions, making application deployment seamless for developers.
-However, with the evolving cloud landscape, a security breach in which attackers gained access to an automation-related Heroku account by obtaining its access token, Heroku's recent pricing changes, acquisition by Salesforce, and its CEO leaving for NVidia, many organizations are exploring alternatives that offer better value, more flexibility, and enhanced features.
+However, with the evolving cloud landscape, a security breach in which attackers gained access to an automation-related Heroku account by obtaining its access token, Heroku's recent pricing changes, and acquisition by Salesforce, many organizations are exploring alternatives that offer better value, more flexibility, and enhanced features.
 This comprehensive guide will help you navigate the world of Heroku alternatives and make an informed decision for your application deployment needs.

 Understanding Heroku Alternative Types

-When considering Heroku alternatives, it's essential to understand that they generally fall into two distinct categories:
+When considering Heroku alternatives, it's essential to understand that the alternatives generally fall into two distinct categories:

 - Focus on infrastructure as code